 Glass shards and sticky soda surrounded our feet.
 And then I saw the bright red blood pooling in her brand-new, white sandals.

-Admittedly, I struggle managing expectations on family vacation.
+Admittedly, I struggle with managing expectations with my family.
 Maybe you do, too.

-When we travel with family, we know what we think it should be.
-We expect storybook experiences.
+It seems like when we’re having these “perfectly planned” family experiences, we know what we think it should be.
+We expect storybook adventures.
 Picture-perfect moments.
 Smooth sailing.

-The truth is, while we may be getting away from stress and the daily grind, mishaps still happen.
+The truth is, while we may be getting away from stress and the daily grind, or creating special memories, mishaps still happen.

 Things go awry.
 Tempers may flair.
 And sometimes, someone drops a coke bottle, and we lose our marbles.

-While I honestly didn’t expect a perfect family vacation, I did let some frustrating moments get the best of me.
+While I honestly didn’t expect a perfect family vacation in this situation, I did let some frustrating moments get the best of me.

 Because I wasn’t managing my expectations.